ai-data-innovators/ChatGPT-for-Salesforce/README.md

 Detailed guidance on configuring ChatGPT as a conversational interface for Salesforce.

-## Leveraging ChatGPT to Streamline Salesforce Workflows
+## Leveraging ChatGPT to as an Intelligent Interface for Salesforce

 Integrating ChatGPT with Salesforce adds a multi-modal intelligent user interface onto a powerful business system.
 This configuration is accessible enough for any tech-savvy individual to implement, yet unlocks significant capabilities and future possibilities.